Bolikhamsai province: History

 The province faced invasions from the Siamese throughout its history.
 The foundation of Paksan dates from the late nineteenth century.
 In 1836, the Siamese assumed suzerainty over Laos.
 The province was formed in 1986 from parts of the Vientiane province and Khammuan.
-In February 2005, 100 villagers were forced to sell their possessions and prepare to be evicted in Kok Poh village in Borikham District, and the central authorities intervened to stop this.
+In February 2005, 100 villagers were forced to sell their possessions and prepare to be evicted in Kok Poh village in Borikham, and the central authorities intervened to stop this.

 Geography

+Tree-cover loss year in Bolikhamsai, 2001-2024, from the Global Forest Change dataset.

 Bolikhamsai province covers an area of 14863 km2.
 It borders Xiangkhouang province to the northwest, Vietnam to the east, Khammouane province to the south, and Thailand to the west.
 Settlements include Pakxan, Borikham, Lak Sao, Muang Bo, Ban Hatkham, Ban Thana, Ban Thasi, Ban Hai, Ban Don, Ban Soppanga, Ban Pak Ham, Ban Naxon, Ban Kengbit, Ban Pakha, Ban Phayat, Ban Sopchat, Ban Muangcham and Ban Nap.
 The province includes the Annamite Range, stretching east to Vietnam, while to the west are the Mekong River and Thailand.

 Bolikhamsai province has a rugged terrain, with boulders and streams.
 Its elevation ranges from 140–1588 m.
 The principal river is the Nam Kading, meaning 'water like a bell', a tributary of the Mekong; its catchment covers about 92% of the provincial area.
 Other rivers are the Nam Muan, Nam Sat, and the Nam Tek.
 Waterfalls include the Tad Leuk, Tad Xay and Tad Xang.
 The longest mountain range in the province is the Phou Louang range, running to the southwest, the Phou Ao range to the southeast; the Thalabat range to the northwest, and the Pa Guang range to the northeast.
 In Khamkheuth District, there is karst limestone scenery, which is allegedly the largest formation of its type in Southeast Asia.
 The rock pinnacles have formed stone forest similar to limestone outcrops in southern China.